 Every year (since last year) Eric Wastl organizes a programming contest.
 The contest runs from December 1st to December 25th and each day a puzzle is revealed at midnight UTC.

 Some people compete for speed.
 I decided to use this as an opportunity to learn a new programming language and picked Rust.

 Rust is a system's language which is designed with interesting safety properties.
 The memory model doesn't use a garbage collector or reference counting scheme, but instead leverages a borrow system which reminds me of LinearML.

 In theory, such a system is more efficient as the number of cores on our processor grows.
 Let's see how this plays out in the long term?

-You can follow my progress by checking out my commented Rust solutions.
+You can see how I'm doing or learn from my solutions by checking out my Rust repo.